 Our Board of Directors currently consists of nine directors.
-All nine current directors are nominees for election to the Board of Directors this year, and their ages as of February 14, 2013, their positions and offices held with the Company and certain biographical information are set forth below.
+Dr. Arnold J. Levine, one of our directors, has informed us that he will not stand for re-election at the Annual Meeting.
+The other eight current directors are nominees for election to the Board of Directors at the Annual Meeting, and their ages as of March 31, 2014, their positions and offices held with the Company and certain biographical information are set forth below.
 Each director to be elected will hold office until the next annual meeting of stockholders, or until the director's death, resignation or removal.
 All of the nominees listed below are currently directors of the Company and all were previously elected by the stockholders.
 It is our policy to encourage nominees for director to attend the Annual Meeting.
 Generally we schedule our annual meeting of stockholders on the same day as a meeting of our Board of Directors to facilitate attendance by the director nominees.
-Last year, however, due to the timing of seeking approval of a private placement to Glaxo Group Limited, we were unable to hold the stockholder meeting on the same date as a meeting of our Board of Directors.
-As most of the members of our Board of Directors reside outside of the area where the Company is located and our annual meeting was held, attendance by the director nominees at the 2012 stockholder meeting was low.
-One of the nominees for election as a director at the 2012 annual meeting of stockholders attended the meeting.
+Last year, however, the Board of Directors was involved in a lengthy series of multi-day meetings related to the proposed spin-off of our drug discovery and development business into a separate publicly traded company (the "Spin-Off"), including meetings held on the same day as our Annual Meeting.
+Attendance at these meetings prevented all but three of the nominees for election as a director at the 2013 annual meeting of stockholders from attending the meeting.

 Directors are elected by a plurality of the votes properly cast in person or by proxy.
-The nine nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the nine nominees named below.
+The eight nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the eight nominees named below.
 However, if you are the beneficial owner of the shares, which means that your shares are held by a brokerage firm, bank, dealer, or other similar organization as your nominee, your shares will not be voted for the election of directors unless you have provided voting instructions to your nominee.
 If any director nominee becomes unavailable for election as a result of an unexpected occurrence, your shares will be voted for the election of a substitute director nominee proposed by our current Board of Directors, if any.
 Each person nominated for election has agreed to serve if elected.
-We have no reason to believe that any director nominee will be unable to serve.
+We expect that Henrietta H. Fore, Robert V. Gunderson, Jr., Burton G. Malkiel, Ph.D., Peter S. Ringrose, Ph.D., George M. Whitesides, Ph.D., and William D. Young will resign from the Board of Directors in connection with the Spin-Off, and that three new directors will be appointed to the Board of Directors in connection with the Spin-Off.
+We currently expect to complete the Spin-Off during the second quarter of 2014.